View Document Text

 Example:

-most cases, this includes cash balances invested in money market funds, short-term investment
+cases, this includes cash balances invested in money market funds, short-term investment funds, ETFs,

-funds, ETFs, mutual funds, the entire market value of margined assets and short positions (if any),
+mutual funds, the entire market value of margined assets and short positions (if any), alternative

-alternative investments (if any), and all other investment holdings.
-However, there may be exceptions
+investments (if any), and all other investment holdings.
+However, there may be exceptions depending

 Client, PURE’s asset management fee will be either (1) be deducted from a client’s account by the

-Asset Management Agreement, or (2) PURE will obtain a written authorization from the client to
+management agreement, or (2) PURE will obtain a written authorization from the client to receive our

-receive our asset management fee via ACH transfer from the client’s bank account pursuant to
+asset management fee via ACH transfer from the client’s bank account pursuant to PURE’s asset

-PURE’s Asset Management Agreement and an executed ACH Authorization Agreement for Direct Fee
+management agreement and an executed ACH Authorization Agreement for Direct Fee Deduction.
+Due

-Deduction.
-Due to this fee debiting arrangement, PURE is deemed to have custody of clients’ assets.
+to this fee processing arrangements, PURE is deemed to have custody of clients’ assets.
+Please refer

 Sub-Advisory Services